-Management's Discussion and Analysis For the years ended December 31, 2023 and 2022 (Expressed in thousands of United States dollars, unless otherwise noted)
+Management's Discussion and Analysis For the years ended December 31, 2024 and 2023 (Expressed in thousands of United States dollars, unless otherwise noted)

-The value of the Company's common shares, as well as its ability to raise equity capital, may be impacted by future issuances of shares
+The value of the Common Shares, as well as Company's ability to raise equity capital, may be impacted by future issuances of Common Shares

-The Company is authorized to issue an unlimited number of Solaris common shares without par value.
-The Company may issue more Solaris common shares in the future.
-Sales of substantial amounts of Solaris common shares (including shares issuable upon the exercise of stock options), or the perception that such sales could occur, could materially adversely affect prevailing market prices for the Solaris common shares and the ability of the Company to raise equity capital in the future.
+The Company is authorized to issue an unlimited number of Common Shares without par value.
+The Company may issue more Common Shares in the future.
+Sales of substantial amounts of Common Shares (including Common Shares issuable upon the exercise of stock options), or the perception that such sales could occur, could materially adversely affect prevailing market prices for the Common Shares and the ability of the Company to raise equity capital in the future.

-Future sales of common shares by existing shareholders
+Future sales of Common Shares by existing shareholders

-Sales of a large number of Solaris common shares in the public markets, or the potential for such sales, could decrease the trading price of the Solaris common shares and could impair the ability of the Company to raise capital through future sales of Solaris common shares.
+Sales of a large number of Common Shares in the public markets, or the potential for such sales, could decrease the trading price of the Common Shares and could impair the ability of the Company to raise capital through future sales of Common Shares.